 Relation between Cord Blood Mercury Levels and Early Development in A World Trade Center Cohort

-This study is consistent with other studies that looked at omega-3 fats & fish consumption
+This study is consistent with other studies that looked at omega-3 fats & fish consumption and fetal and child development.

 Advising pregnant women, children and adults of any age to reduce their fish consumption as a way to avoid mercury is ill-informed.
 In fact, pregnant women should be eating more oily fish than most currently are.
 While it’s true that some species of fish such as swordfish, shark, tilefish, marlin and others already mentioned, should be limited because they lack selenium, the vast majority of fish are safe to eat by all groups of people.